itp-dwd/2020-spring/weeks/02_front-end-foundations.md

   ![](../assets/week03-css-flex-04.gif)

-When your parent flexbox container is set to: `flex-direction:column`,
+When your parent flexbox container is set to: `flex-direction:column`, and `flex-wrap: wrap`:

 * your **main axis** is going in the *vertical* direction
 * your **cross axis** is going in the *horizontal* direction
 * This means that: